ARTURO D. SANCHEZ

-Mr. Sanchez primarily practices in the areas of nuisance abatement and code enforcement prosecution, while also representing the City in administrative hearings and related civil matters.
-He also practices in the areas of land use, general contract law and election law, and prepares legal opinions and transactional documents including permits, contracts, ordinances and resolutions.
+Mr. Sanchez primarily practices in the areas of nuisance abatement and code enforcement prosecution, cannabis administration and enforcement, and business license enforcement while also representing the City in administrative hearings and related civil matters, including business license revocatoin hearings, cannabis enforement hearings, restraining order hearings for City employees, and in the preparation of Gun Violence Restraining Orders on behalf of the Long Beach Police Department.
+He also practices in the areas of land use, general contract law and administrative law, and prepares legal opinions and transactional documents including permits, contracts, ordinances and resolutions.

-Mr. Sanchez is a member of the State Bar of California, the Long Beach Bar Association, the Mexican American Bar Association and the Latino Law Enforcement Association.
+Mr. Sanchez is a member of the State Bar of California.
 He is admitted to practice in California and before the U.S. District Court for the Central and Southern Districts of California as well as the Eastern District of Tennessee.